naturalshine/soother-site/content/docs/006-soother-hardware.md

 ---

 # Training and Inference Hardware
-*n.b. this post might seem completely inane but I couldn't find information about AWS machine specs for tacotron-derived voice training **anywhere** so I'm writing it in the hope it helps someone in the future.*
+*n.b. this post might seem completely inane but I couldn't find information about AWS machine specs for tacotron-derived voice training **anywhere** so I'm writing it in the hope that it helps someone in the future.*

 To train SOOTHER on AWS, I used the following machines:
 - p3.2xlarge